 - Preventing gambling from being a source of crime and disorder

-Raffle tickets are only mailed to the following people who are held on our supporter database system and who fall into the following groups:
+Raffle tickets are mailed to the following people who are held on our supporter database system and who fall into the following groups:

 - Adult supporters of Sense who have previously entered a Sense Raffle.

 - Individuals who have not taken part in a Sense Raffle but have supported us financially in other ways e.g. responded to an appeal mailing.

 - Adult members who responded to a membership email who opt into our raffle.

 - Adult supporters who contact us via the phone or website to ask to be part of the raffle.